Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \begin{remark} In a Sarkisov link $\varphi$ as above, the morphism $W\to Y$ (type \I,\II), $W'\to Y'$ (type \III) or $X\to Z$ (type \IV) is of relative Picard rank $2$.
 The Sarkisov link (up to inverse and up to isomorphisms of Mori fibrations as above) is determined by this morphism, by applying a relative MMP to the two extremal rays (see \cite[Lemma 3.7]{BLZ}). \end{remark}

-Over an algebraically closed field of characteristic zero, the fact that every birational map between Mori fibrations that is not an isomorphism is a composition of elementary links as above was proven by Corti in \cite[Theorem~3.7]{C95}, and generalized by \cite[Theorem~1.1]{HM} to any dimension.
+Over an algebraically closed field of characteristic zero, the fact that every birational map between Mori fibrations is a composition of elementary links as above (and of isomorphisms of Mori fibrations) was proven by Corti in \cite[Theorem~3.7]{C95}, and generalised by \cite[Theorem~1.1]{HM} to any dimension.
 We need an equivariant version of this result for the action of a connected algebraic group.
 In dimension $3$, this follows actually from the proof of \cite[Theorem~3.7]{C95} as every step turns to be equivariant.
 We refer to \cite[Theorem~1.3]{Flo18} for a complete proof of the validity of the equivariant Sarkisov program in dimension $\geq 3$.